The business community has rallied in support of bushfire affected communities through BizRebuild, providing practical and in-kind assistance.

 The bank is contributing US$250,000 (AUD$367,000) in emergency funds to relief efforts, of which US$150,000 will be directed to the Australian Red Cross and US$100,000 to other entities.

-In addition, the bank will match employee donations to the relief effort.
+The bank has matched employee donations to the relief effort.

-The Bechtel Group Foundation is making an immediate contribution of AU $300,000 to be split between Australian Red Cross and the Australian Wildlife and Nature Recovery Fund.
+The Bechtel Group Foundation made an immediate contribution of AU $300,000 to be split between Australian Red Cross and the Australian Wildlife and Nature Recovery Fund.

 Bendigo and Adelaide Bank provides staff with Natural Disaster and Community Service Leave and a range of measures to ensure dedicated short- and long-term support for impacted customers, communities, partners and staff.

 The bank has also made its own financial donation to the national Bushfire Disaster Appeal and has waived the five percent administration fee normally associated with Appeal donations to ensure all funds donated reach affected communities.